GoogleCloudPlatform/cloud-foundation-fabric/modules/vpc-sc/README.md

 ```

 ## Notes

-- To remove an Access Level, first remove the binding between Perimeter and the Access Level without removing the Access Level itself.
-In a second Terraform apply run you'll be able to remove the Access Level.
+- To remove an access level, first remove the binding between perimeter and the access level in `status` and/or `spec` without removing the access level itself.
+Once you have run `terraform apply`, you'll then be able to remove the access level and run `terraform apply` again.

 ## TODO